 Gameplay from Chernobyl Terrorist Attack, where the player aims a machine gun at enemies in a dusty area near Chernobyl.

-During our test of Chernobyl Terrorist Attack, we experienced classic FPS action with enemies, military vehicles, and intense firefights in abandoned environments.
+During our testing of Chernobyl Terrorist Attack, we experienced classic FPS action with enemies, military vehicles, and intense firefights in abandoned environments.

-The story is simple: terrorists have taken over the area around the Chernobyl power plant and demand a huge ransom.
+The story is straightforward: terrorists have taken over the area around the Chernobyl power plant and demand a huge ransom.
 If it isn’t paid, they threaten to blow up the facility.
-A frontal military assault is too risky, so a single specially trained soldier is sent in to sabotage their plans from the inside.
+A frontal military assault is too risky, so a single specially trained soldier is sent in to sabotage the plan from within.

-That gives the game a very clear structure.
-You move through closed-off areas, fight enemies, pick up ammo, and complete simple objectives.
-It isn’t an open game like S.T.A.L.K.E.R., and it doesn’t try to be a tactical masterpiece.
-Chernobyl Terrorist Attack is, first and foremost, a budget FPS focused on fast firefights and a dramatic setting.
+That gives the game a clear structure.
+You move through confined areas, fight enemies, pick up ammo, and complete simple objectives.
+It isn’t an open game like S.T.A.L.K.E.R., nor does it try to be a tactical masterpiece.
+Chernobyl Terrorist Attack is, first and foremost, a budget FPS focused on quick firefights and a dramatic setting.

 Simple, pick-up-and-play gameplay

-If you miss the kind of FPS where you don’t have to manage crafting, skill trees, season passes, or online events, Chernobyl Terrorist Attack has an immediate appeal.
+If you miss the kind of FPS where you don’t need to juggle crafting, skill trees, season passes, and online events, Chernobyl Terrorist Attack has instant appeal.
 You start a mission, find the enemies, and shoot your way to the next objective.

-The weapons feel serviceable rather than modern.
-You get pistols, rifles, and other classic action standbys, but weapon feedback, animations, and enemy AI don’t compare to newer shooters.
-The upside: it’s easy to grasp in just a few minutes.
+Weapons feel serviceable, but not particularly modern.
+There are pistols, rifles, and other classic action weapons, but weapon feedback, animations, and enemy AI don’t compare to newer shooters.
+The upside is that it’s easy to grasp in minutes.

-In our testing, we found the game works best when you accept it for what it is: an old budget title.
+In our testing, the game works best if you accept it as an old budget title.
 If you expect realistic gun handling, advanced stealth, or cinematic storytelling, you’ll be disappointed.
-But if you’re in it to experience a rough, no-nonsense FPS from another era, there’s still fun to be had.
+But if you’re here to sample a rough, no-frills FPS from another era, there’s still entertainment to be had.

 The most interesting thing about Chernobyl Terrorist Attack is undoubtedly the setting.
-Chernobyl, Pripyat, and the threat of a new disaster give the game a grim backdrop that naturally builds tension.
-The empty, industrial environments suit a shooter well, and there’s a distinct chill to the premise.
+Chernobyl, Pripyat, and the idea of a new catastrophe give the game a bleak frame that automatically builds tension.
+The empty, industrial environments fit a skydespil (shooter) well, and there’s a distinct chill to the whole premise.

 Not for everyone — but interesting for FPS collectors

-We wouldn’t recommend Chernobyl Terrorist Attack broadly to anyone looking for a new action game.
-It’s too stiff, too old-fashioned, and too limited technically to compete with modern FPS titles.
+We wouldn’t broadly recommend Chernobyl Terrorist Attack to anyone looking for a new action game.
+It’s too stiff, old-fashioned, and technically limited to compete with modern FPS titles.

 But it still has a place on Holyfile.
-It’s relevant for players seeking old Windows shooters, Chernobyl-inspired titles, or lesser-known action games from the 2010s.
-There’s also something compelling about a game that takes a dramatic historical location and builds a straightforward action fantasy around it.
+It’s relevant for players who are looking for gamle Windows-shooters, Tjernobyl-inspirerede games or lesser-known action titles from the 2010s.
+There’s also something fascinating about trying a game that takes a dramatic historical location and builds a simple action fantasy around it.

 Top 5 tips for Chernobyl Terrorist Attack